 Palmerston North, NZ – Barbara Smith, National Director of the Home Education Foundation (HEF) of New Zealand believes that the new Social Security (Benefit Categories and Work Focus) Amendment Bill will not benefit New Zealand’s vulnerable children.

 “In my book there are three kinds of children: vulnerable children, poor children, and other children,” said Mrs Smith.
 “According to Paula Bennett, vulnerable children are ‘the thousands of children who are hurt, neglected, abused, and killed in New Zealand’.”

-Ms Bennett quotes the government’s White Paper for Vulnerable Children, with some disturbing statistics.
+the government’s White Paper for Vulnerable Children, with

 Between 7 and 10 children per year are killed by a carer.
 In 2010, 209 children under 15 were treated in hospital for assault-related injuries.

 In the 2011-2012 financial year, CYF received 152,800 care and protection notifications.
 After investigations, CYF found 4,766 cases of neglect, 3,249 cases of physical abuse, and 12,114 cases of emotional abuse.

 As of 30 June 2012, there were 3,884 children in out-of-home state care.

 “With figures as high as this, why is Paula Bennett only looking for a 5% reduction in assults on children by 2017?” asks Mrs Smith.
 According to the Ministry of Social Development website, the Ministry is working on three results that will support vulnerable children.
 “These are a 98% early childhood education (ECE) attendance rate, a 95% immunisation rate, but only a 5% decrease in assaults on children!”